 Disciplinary actions may be appealed to the Director of Human Resources within fifteen (15) calendar days of the date the Notice of Discipline is provided to the employee.
-The Director of Human Resources shall have twenty-one (21) calendar days to investigate the issues, meet with the grievant and attempt to reach a satisfactory resolution.
+The Director of Human Resources shall have twenty-one (21) calendar days to investigate the issues, meet with the appellant and attempt to reach a satisfactory resolution.
 No disciplinary action appeal may be processed under additional disciplinary action appeal steps which has not first been filed and investigated in accordance with this step.

-B. Appeal to an Adjustment Board
+B. Appeal to Mediation

-Disciplinary actions which have been investigated by the Director of Human Resources may be appealed to an Adjustment Board within twenty-one (21) calendar days of the date the Director of Human Resources' decision is provided to the employee.
-The Adjustment Board will be convened within ninety (90) working days of receipt of the timely request for an Adjustment Board.
-The Adjustment Board shall be comprised of a mediator from the State Mediation Service, one (1) Association representative and one (1) representative of the County.
+Disciplinary actions that have been investigated by the Director of Human Resources may be appealed to a mediator within twenty-one (21) calendar days of the date the Director of Human Resources' decision is provided to the employee.
+Mediation will be convened within ninety (90) working days of receipt of the timely request for mediation.